pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

 Step 4 - apply the correction to the data
 -----------------------------------------

-There are different to do this, for different circumstances:
+There are different ways to do this, for different circumstances:

 - When you have a completed scan and an existing ``sqw`` file: